Security Settings

 |---|---|

-Most Security Settings features — including disallowed usernames, manual IP blocking, firewall viewing, and geo-based access control — are available only through the dashboard.
-The CLI covers Fail2Ban management.
+Most Security Settings features — including disallowed usernames, manual IP blocking, firewall viewing, country-based access control, and per-app jail control with the Recommendations engine — are available only through the dashboard.
+The CLI covers basic Fail2Ban service management.

 Best practices